 All of these suggestions can be adjusted to fit your particular clinic, team, and circumstances.
 Before making any decisions, be sure to consult local health authority guidelines as well as Centers for Disease Control and Prevention (CDC) information.

 Important Information for Clients

-If a client is concerned about their cat catching or transmitting COVID-19, let them know that the CDC states
+If a client is concerned about their cat catching or transmitting COVID-19, let them know that:

-- That so far “there is no evidence that animals play a significant role in spreading SARS-CoV-2, the virus that causes COVID-19, to people.”
+- The Centers for Disease Control and Prevention (CDC) reports that “at this time, there is no evidence that animals play a significant role in spreading SARS-CoV-2, the virus that causes COVID-19, to people.”

 Learn more in our COVID-19 Guide: You & Your Pet Cat.

 Preventing overcrowding in the workplace is critical to stop the spread of COVID-19.
 If it is possible, have employees who can telework continue to do so.
 In your facility there are steps you can take to help staff stay safe: